vakhtanov/tivaliclub_install/prometheus_stack/task_prometheus.md

 ## 2.1 In Scope

-- Installation and configuration of the Grafana server on a dedicated monitoring host.
+- Installation and configuration of the Grafana server on a dedicated monitoring host. :white_check_mark:
 - Deployment of Prometheus Node Exporter agent on all Linux VMs.
-- Configuration of Prometheus as the data source connected to Grafana.
+- Configuration of Prometheus as the data source connected to Grafana. :white_check_mark:
 - Creation of baseline dashboards covering CPU, memory, disk, and network metrics.
 - Alert rule setup for critical thresholds (CPU > 85%, disk > 80%, memory > 90%).
 - Documentation of all scripts, configurations, and runbooks.